AqwamCreates/DataPredict/docs/TermsAndConditionsEnforcementInformation.md

 As a result, I have crafted a primary strategy that does not require money upfront, but will certainly give me a good success rate should a violation is found.

-This is how I structure the enforcement strategy to ensure that companies would comply with the DataPredict™'s terms and conditions.
+This is how I structure the enforcement strategy to ensure that companies would comply with the DataPredict™'s [Terms And Conditions](TermsAndConditions.md).

 ## Enforcement Strategy